JacobSNGoodwin/uploadStreamDemo/readme.md

 This client is used to publish messages to Google Cloud PubSub.
 It prompts the user for a topic to publish to, and then the user can publish messages to that topic.
 For now, the message consists of a simple _deviceId_ and _groupId_ representing a device in an IOT System (represented in the sub-service).

 ## sub-service

+### Waiting for Alpakka release
+There is currently a compatibility issue between Google Cloud Storage and PubSub in that they use incompatible jwt libraries.
+Instead of looking for a workaround, I am waiting for the next Alpakka release.

 From the sbt console, run

 ```$xslt